Local Time 21:20

 Nearby Shimizu host a large and colorful Tanabata Star Festival in early July.

 The shinkansen connects Shizuoka with Tokyo, Nagoya, and Osaka.
 From Tokyo JR Tokaido Shinkansen super-express (1 hour by "Hikari" express or 90 minutes by "Kodama") to Shizuoka.
 From Osaka (Shin-Osaka Station) 1 hour 40 minutes by Shinkansen bullet train and 1 hour 20 mins by "Kodama" from Nagoya and 1 hour by "Hikari" express.

 From downtown Shizuoka 50 minutes by JR Tokaido Honsen Line to the Ecopa Stadium in Fukuroi City and then a ten-minute walk.

 Outside Shizuoka City

 In Kanaya, one stop on the JR Line east from the Kakegawa Station on the Shinkansen Tokaido route is one of Japan's very few active steam trains.
 The train runs between Kanaya and Senzu through tea fields along the Ooi River.
-The journey is popular and booking in advance or traveling midweek is a good idea.
+The journey attracts many visitors thus advanced reservation or traveling midweek, off the peak hours is a good idea.

 This district also has the Greenpia Makinohara tea farm and factory that offers a hands-on tea-picking experience and tea factory tours.
-Greenpia Makinohara is about 20 minutes by car from Kanaya Station, and a few kilometers south-west of Shizuoka Airport.
-Hours 10 a.m. - 5 p.m.
-Closed Tuesdays (but open when Tuesday is a public holiday).
+Greenpia Makinohara is about 20 minutes by car from Kanaya Station and a few kilometers southwest of Shizuoka Airport.
+Hours 10 am - 5 pm Closed Tuesdays (except when Tuesday is a public holiday).